Hemlock Restoration Initiative leading hike at Grandfather Mountain State Park Oct. 14

 GRANDFATHER MOUNTAIN STATE PARK — The Hemlock Restoration Initiative is leading a hike on the Profile Trail in Grandfather Mountain State Park on Thursday, Oct.
 14 at 9 a.m.

-The hike will begin at the Profile Trail parking area off of Hwy 105 and wind its way up to Foscoe View through one of the hemlock conservation areas.
-The trail features hemlock trees right from the beginning, and hikers will pass through several large stands of hemlocks that are in great health and have been treated by HRI and State Park staff as recently as fall 2020.
+The hike will begin at the Profile Trail parking area off Hwy 105 and wind its way up to Foscoe View through one of the hemlock conservation areas.
+The trail features hemlock trees right from the beginning, and hikers will pass through several large stands of hemlocks that are in great health and have been treated by HRI and state park staff as recently as fall 2020.

 The trail includes several creek crossings and follows close to the Watauga River before turning south and climbing to Foscoe View with overlooks popping up throughout, allowing for views of the valley below.
 Foscoe View overlooks the community of Foscoe and has an interpretive sign showing various viewpoints and mountain peaks as well as some of the local ecology.